TheOriginalGeez/Cupid/README.md

 **When inside this menu press TAB to back out of any config screens.** ***If you click on an MCM menu and it does not appear back out of all the menus (wait for any messages to disappear) and try again.***

-### ABMM

-This is a mod that automatically puts you and NPCs into sex scenes based off of how aroused they/you are.

-- Settings
-  - Minimum NPC Arousal: This is personal preference.
-The lower the value the more often random sex scenes will initiate between NPCs.
-I recommend 60%
-  - Minimum Player Arousal: This chooses how aroused you have to be in order for a sex scene to automatically trigger.
-The lower the value the more likely a scene will trigger.
-I recommend 60%
-  - SOS Integration: Enabled
-  - SLEN integration: Enabled
-- More
-  - Horny Idle: Disabled

 ### AGO

 - Settings